fahdkmsft/azureml-previews/previews/compare-runs/README.md

 ![alt text](./media/1.png)

-2. Choose the experiment that contains the runs you would like to compare or if the runs are across different experiments select the `All runs tab`.
+2. Choose the experiment that contains the jobs you would like to compare or if the jobs are across different experiments select the `All jobs tab`.

 ![alt text](./media/2.png)

-3. Select more than one run that you would like to compare (up to 10) and click `Compare` at the top.
+3. Select more than one job that you would like to compare (up to 10) and click `Compare` at the top.

 ![alt text](./media/3.png)
 ![alt text](./media/4.png)